EngineerBetter/engineerbetter-hugo/content/blog/suse-cap-sandbox.md

 <!-- You want to make some changes to your app, but you don't want to commit them to git just yet, you want to test in an environment without the 'it works on my machine' caveat, and you _really_ don't want to start building a k8s cluster to do all of that yourself. -->

 Let's say, for example, you're an engineer at a large bank.
 You have a great idea for a new app written in Python using Redis.
 However, these technologies aren’t approved or supported by the business, and the approval process itself is infamously lengthy and arduous.
-It could be weeks, even months before they're accepted, all the while your new idea is left on standby.
+It could be weeks, even months before they're accepted, all the while your new app idea is left on standby.
 If only you had somewhere you could knock up a quick demo to show your boss...

 **_Enter, SUSE CAP Development Sandbox._**